jabercrombia/shopify-app-harbor/README.md

-Certainly!
-Here's the updated **README** without the "Getting Started" section:

----

 # Next.js Shopify Integration

 This project integrates **Shopify** with a **Next.js** application, allowing you to fetch products from a Shopify store and display them on a dynamic product page.
 The project is built using **Next.js 13+** with the **App Directory**, making use of **Server Components** for data fetching.